invpe/GridShell/Documentation/Tutorials/GIP.md

 Since GridShell is available thanks to You sharing computational power voluntarily - all proposals are decided to be publicly available and open for discussion and suggestions.

-GIP document serves as a documentation of a change in the system, once it is approved by the majority of the users it is planned for a release.
+GIP document serves as a documentation of a change in the system, hopefully this will serve better than comments in the code ;-)
-GridShell will use a Voting process for decision making about implementing GIP to production.